-Abuse addressed to it by the CCT Review Team8.
-The GAC expressed its serious concerns with this decision in the GAC Comments (29 September 2020) on the Draft Final Report of this PDG WG, and its expectation of the GNSO Council to take swift action on this matter.
+- b.
+The GNSO Policy Development Process Working Group on New gTLD Subsequent Procedures which determined in its Final Report (1 February 2021) that "this PDP Working Group is not making any recommendations with respect to mitigating domain name abuse other than stating that any such future effort must apply to both existing and new gTLDs (and potentially ccTLDs)" despite relevant recommendations on DNS Abuse addressed to it by the CCT Review Team.
+The GAC expressed its serious concerns with this decision in the GAC Comments (29 September 2020) on the Draft Final Report of this PDG WG, and its expectation of the GNSO Council to take swift action on this matter. - c.

-- c.
 Implementation and enforcement of key contractual obligations in the Registry and Registrar Agreements, in particular: - Specification 11 of the New gTLD Registry Agreement and the related GAC Safeguard Advice in the Beijing Communiqué (11 April 2013), considering the conclusions of the Registry Operator Audit for Addressing DNS Security Threats (17 September 2019) and discussion in the GAC/ICANN Questions & Answers (30 May 2017), in the GAC Comments on the CCT Draft Report (19 May 2017) and in the GAC Comments on the SSR2 Draft Report (3 April 2020) - The WHOIS Accuracy Program Specification of the 2013 Registrar Accreditation Agreement which includes provisions for the verification, validation and accuracy of domain registration data, as discussed in the GAC Comment on the RDS-WHOIS2 Review Final Report (23 December 2019), and the Registrar's Abuse Contact and Duty to Investigate Reports of Abuse (Section 3.18) which is currently subject of a Contractual Compliance Audit launched for 153 selected registrars (15 January 2021).
 Both of these topics were also discussed in the GAC/ICANN Questions & Answers (30 May 2017) following GAC Advice in the Hyderabad Communiqué (8 November 2016) - d.
-Community discussions of DNS Abuse and the effectiveness of related contract provisions, both in terms of enforcement and enforceability: - ICANN meeting sessions: pre-ICANN66 webinar (15 October 2019), ICANN66 At-Large Session on End User Concerns (3 November 2019), ICANN66 Cross Community Session on DNS Abuse (6 November 2019), the ICANN67 At-Large Session on Contract Compliance (9 March 2020, the ICANN68 ALAC Session on Public Interest Commitments and the associated Dispute Resolution Procedure (22 June 2020), the ICANN68 Board GNSO Council Meeting which discussed possible Next Steps regarding DNS Abuse (14 June 2020) and the ICANN69 Plenary Session on DNS Abuse Issues (20 October 2020) - Correspondence between the ICANN Board and the Business and Intellectual Property Constituencies of the GNSO, including: the BC Statement Regarding Community Discussion on DNS Abuse (28 October 2019), a BC letter to the ICANN Board (9 December 2019), and subsequent response (12 February 2020); followed by a letter from the IPC to the ICANN Board (24 April 2020) - e.
-Implementation of proactive anti-abuse measures by ccTLD Operators that could inform gTLD registry practices such as those presented by the .EU and .DK ccTLDs9
+Community discussions of DNS Abuse and the effectiveness of related contract provisions, both in terms of enforcement and enforceability: - ICANN meeting sessions: pre-ICANN66 webinar (15 October 2019), ICANN66 At-Large Session on End User Concerns (3 November 2019), ICANN66 Cross Community Session on DNS Abuse (6 November 2019), the ICANN67 At-Large Session on Contract Compliance (9 March 2020, the ICANN68 ALAC Session on Public Interest Commitments and the associated Dispute Resolution Procedure (22 June 2020), the ICANN68 Board GNSO Council Meeting which discussed possible Next Steps regarding DNS Abuse (14 June 2020) and the ICANN69 Plenary Session on DNS Abuse Issues (20 October 2020) - Correspondence between the ICANN Board and the Business and Intellectual Property Constituencies of the GNSO, including: the BC Statement Regarding Community Discussion on DNS Abuse (28 October 2019), a BC letter to the ICANN

-8 See Sub Pro PDP WG Final Report Recommendation 9.15 (p.
+&lt;sup>8 See Sub Pro PDP WG Final Report Recommendation 9.15 (p.
 42) and related ICANN Board action on the CCT recommendations.